-10 Set the scope of the ESX Agency by calling the AgencyConfigInfo.setScope() method.
+9 Set the scope of the ESX Agency by calling the AgencyConfigInfo.setScope() method.

-Users of the EAM Sample Solution set the scope of the ESX agency by selecting ESXi hosts from the Solution tab that the solution adds to Solutions Manager.
+Users of the EAM Sample Solution set the scope of the ESX agency by selecting ESXi hosts from the EAM Sample Solution Configuration page.
 Consequently, the scope is empty until the EAM Sample Solution updates it according to the user interaction.